qudusyusuf720/ourstoor/README.md

-Ourstoor-- An online store for Nigerians.
+#Ourstoor - An online store for Nigerians.

 This is a repository for an online store in Nigerian local currencies and most sort after products.
 # Demo